jassu75/Counter-User-Form-Text-Editor-website/README.md

-This project was created by Tejas V Kangod.
+#This project was created by Tejas V Kangod.

-EXPLAINATION OF THE ASSIGMENT – DONE BY TEJAS V KANGOD Greetings!
+#Screenshots

+Greetings!
 Below I will share snapshots of the webpages and explain it briefly to help you navigate the assignment easily.
 Also I have put snap which shows code runs successfully
 SNAPSHOTS
 1) ![image](https://github.com/jassu75/Counter-User-Form-Text-Editor-website/assets/122803006/ec8d4181-dc53-4438-9a44-c8bd7304542b)